How to Apply for Croatian Citizenship by Descent as a U.S. Citizen

 6-18 months

-Review and decision by Croatian authorities
+Review by Croatian authorities

 4